BladeRunnerJS/scaling-js-apps/aspects/retrospective.md

-# Blades: What have we built?
+# Aspects: Retrospective

 ## How does this relate to the concepts?

-What problems did it solve?
+## What problems did it solve?

 ## What did the tooling do and how did it help?